 This course provides students with an introduction to Cinematography, including lighting and composition techniques as well as the Camera Department roles and responsibilities as currently practiced in the motion picture and television industry.
 The class should focus on 'entry level' skills and techniques, as well as the basic protocols, terminology, and work habits.
 3 credits, 4,5 hours.
 Pre-requisites: FDM 202 or permission of the instructor.
-This course satisfies the oral presentation requirement.
 Laboratory course fee Euro 75.